Dawnabelle/BeepBoop/readme.md

 ## Setup/Installation Requirements

-* _Use the link above and clone or download this project._
+Clone or download this project.

-_Does not require a server or setting up a database._
+Does not require a server or setting up a database.

 ## Known Bugs

-_No known bugs or issues_
+_There are no known :bug: at this time, this is a work in progress_

 ## Support and contact details

-_This is a work in progress.
-I am happily awaiting comments at dawnrparty@gmail.com._
+_Happily awaiting a chat,_ @dawnrparty _on_ ![alt text][1.1]

 ## Technologies Used